JQub/QuantumFlow_Tutorial/README.md

 [News] The tutorial on QuantumFlow optimization is released on 06/02/2021!
 See Tutorial 4.

-[News] The tutorial can be executed on Google CoLab now on 06/01/2021!
+[News] The tutorial can be executed on Google CoLab now!

 [News] The tutorial is released on 12/31/2020!
 Happy New Year and enjoy the following Tutorial.